A.J. Green Player Prop Bets for NFL Week 8 | Arizona vs. Green Bay 10/28/2021

 Season Stats

-- Green has accumulated 24 catches for 406 yards and three touchdowns this year.
-He has been targeted 35 times and averages 58.0 receiving yards.
+- Green has contributed with 24 grabs for 406 yards and three touchdowns this year.
+He has been targeted 35 times and puts up 58.0 receiving yards per game.

-- Green has seen the ball thrown his way eight times in the red zone this season, 20.0% of his team's 40 red zone pass attempts.
+- Green (eight red zone targets) has been the recipient of 20.0% of his team's 40 red zone pass attempts.

-- The Cardinals have thrown the ball in 49.8% of their plays from scrimmage this year while running the ball 50.2% of the time.
-This offensive attack ranks second in the NFL in points scored.
+- The Cardinals have run 49.8% passing plays and 50.2% rushing plays this season.
+They rank second in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Green's matchup with the Packers.